 5. Plan your chores

-Chores can really get you down.
+Chores can really get you down as a stay at home Mum.
 I find it very hard to have an untidy house but with having children comes the mess and this is something I’ve had to adapt to.
 I used to clean my house fully once a week from top to bottom but when Jake arrived I had to learn how to balance the chores out over the week and not let this bother me.
-It can be very easy to choose to stay in all day and tackle it but by the end of that day you will most probably feel deflated and lonely.
+It can be very easy to choose to stay in all day and tackle it but by the end of that day, you will most probably feel deflated and lonely.
 You have to practise walking away from some mess and get out of that front door.
 It will get done at some point it’s just that your happiness needs to come first.
 A cleaning rota can work wonders as can researching cleaning hacks to make your life easier or if you can afford it, get a cleaner!

 6. Leave the guilt behind

 You will feel guilty about everything, believe me.
 Guilty that the housework isn’t done, guilty that you have to stay in one day and you can’t get your child out, guilty that you are at home whilst hubby is at work, guilty for going out on a fun day out… the list goes on.
-If you allow this guilt to eat away at you, you will end up with a very unhealthy attitude to being a stay at home Mum.
+If you allow this guilt to eat away at you, you will end up with a very unhealthy attitude which can make you feel down.
+Make sure you cut yourself some slack.

 7. Don’t expect every day to be the best